samyiskarous/fend/README.md

 All you have to do is to Copy and Paste a URL for an article that you want to analyze its sentiment and start analyzing.

 ## Installing Locally
-1- Download the Repo.
-2- Start running the Server:
+1- Start running the Server:
 ```
 npm run start
 ```
-3- To start the Server:
+2- To start the Production Server:
-Production
 ```
 npm run build-prod
 ```
-Development
+or Development Server
 ```
 npm run build-dev
 ```